elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 * Much information about its performance can be included, varying from experimental results such as fluorescence curves to predicted performance based on modelling.
 * It would be recommended to use standard figures that can be easily understood.
   * [SBOL-Visual](https://sbolstandard.org/visual-glyphs/) is a good example of a graphical standard; it utilises standard shapes to represent different genetic parts which can help clarify a complex synthetic construct.
 [SBOL-Visual](https://sbolstandard.org/visual-glyphs/) can be crafted using tools such as [VISBOL](http://visbol.org/).
-* Platforms such as [SEEK](https://fair-dom.org/platform/seek/), built on technologies such as ISA, support a large range of systems and synthetic biology projects.
-[SEEK](https://fair-dom.org/platform/seek/) provides a web-based resource for sharing scientific research datasets, models or simulations, and processes.
-[SEEK](https://fair-dom.org/platform/seek/) can be installed locally or [FAIRDOMHub](https://fairdomhub.org/), a version of [SEEK](https://fair-dom.org/platform/seek/) which is hosted by FAIRDOM, is available for general community use.
+* Platforms such as [FAIRDOM-SEEK](https://fair-dom.org/platform/seek/), built on technologies such as ISA, support a large range of systems and synthetic biology projects.
+[FAIRDOM-SEEK](https://fair-dom.org/platform/seek/) provides a web-based resource for sharing scientific research datasets, models or simulations, and processes.
+[FAIRDOM-SEEK](https://fair-dom.org/platform/seek/) can be installed locally or [FAIRDOMHub](https://fairdomhub.org/), a version of [FAIRDOM-SEEK](https://fair-dom.org/platform/seek/) is available for general community use.

-## Design: Metabolomic pathways and enzymes - Metadata, ontologies and (meta)data publication
+## Design: Metabolomic pathways and enzymes - metadata, ontologies and (meta)data publication

 ### Description
 Here we describe some of the available options to accurately represent and store information about the designs of metabolic pathways and functional information about assays.